angelo-casciani/conv_prod_sys/README.md

 - Initialize and update all git submodules (Fast Downward and DTLogExtSim)
 - Build Fast Downward automatically
 - Create the necessary directories
-- Check for Docker installation (required for DTLogExtSim)
+- Check for Docker installation (required for DTLogExtSim and UPPAAL)
+- Set up DTLogExtSim and UPPAAL with Docker (if license key is available)

 Alternatively, you can manually initialize the submodules: